Saint Piran: St Piran's Day

 St Piran's Day on 5 March is popular in Cornwall and the term 'Perrantide' has been coined to describe the week prior to this day.
 Many Cornish-themed events occur in the county and also in areas in which there is a large community descended from Cornish emigrants.
-The village of Perranporth ('Porthpyran' in Cornish) hosts the annual inter-Celtic festival of 'Lowender Peran', which is also named in honour of him.
+The village of Perranporth ('Porthpyran' in Cornish) used to host the annual inter-Celtic festival of 'Lowender Peran', which was also named in honour of him.
+It is now hosted in Redruth.

 One St Piran's Day event is the march across the dunes to St Piran's cross which hundreds of people attend, generally dressed in black, white and gold, and carrying the Cornish Flag.
 A play of the Life of St Piran, in Cornish, has been enacted since 2000 at the event.
 Daffodils are also carried and placed at the cross.
 Daffodils also feature in celebrations in Truro, most likely due to their 'gold' colour.
 Black, white and gold are colours associated with Cornwall due to St Piran's Flag (black and white), and the Duchy Shield (gold coins on black).

 In 2006 Cornish MP Dan Rogerson asked the government to make 5 March a public holiday in Cornwall to recognise celebrations for St Piran's Day.

 In 2010, a short movie about St. Piran was made and premiered at the Heartland Film Festival.